AlShabiliBadia/practice-sql/README.md

 * **Browser-Based:** Runs entirely in your browser using sql.js.
 No installation, no server required, just open and start typing.
 * **Simple Workflow:** Input clears on success; use `Ctrl+Enter` or `Cmd+Enter`  to run commands quickly.

+## How to Use
+1.  **Live Demo:** Visit the live application here: [https://alshabili.site/practice-sql/](https://alshabili.site/practice-sql/)
+    *(Or open `index.html` locally in your browser)*
+2. Type SQL into the input box.
+3. Click "Run SQL" or press `Ctrl+Enter` / `Cmd+Enter`.
+4. View results in the "Output" area.
+5. Click "Pin Output" (when a table is shown) to keep it below.
+Use the 'X' to remove pinned items.
+6. Click the "Help" button for examples.

 ## Technology Stack
 * HTML5
 * CSS3